Website Documentation

 Tech Stack

-• Frontend: Vanilla JavaScript with Chart.js for visualization
+• Frontend: TypeScript with Chart.js for visualization

 • Build Tool: Vite (for fast dev/build and modern ES modules)